Last Updated on May 21, 2022 by Mark Roberts

 - The Roku software is not working correctly.

-Troubleshooting Tips for a Roku That Won’t Turn On
+Troubleshooting Tips for a Roku TV That Won’t Turn On

-1. Make sure no cord connection is loose
+1. Make sure the power cord connection is not loose

 Most Roku streaming devices are connected to the TV via cables.
-If these connections are damaged or loose, the device won’t turn on.
+If these connections are damaged or loose, the Roky TV won’t turn on.
 In that case, begin by checking all the cables.
 If necessary, unplug and replug the cables.

 Once you confirm the cable connections, turn on your Roku device and check if it is working or not.